vuejs/eslint-plugin-vue/docs/rules/sort-keys.md

 - `ignoreGrandchildrenOf` - an array of properties to ignore the grandchildren sort order.
 Default is `["computed", "directives", "inject", "props", "watch"]`
 - `minKeys` - Specifies the minimum number of keys that an object should have in order for the object's unsorted keys to produce an error.
 Default is `2`, which means by default all objects with unsorted keys will result in lint errors.
 - `natural` - if `true`, enforce properties to be in natural order.
 Default is `false`.
 Natural Order compares strings containing combination of letters and numbers in the way a human being would sort.
 It basically sorts numerically, instead of sorting alphabetically.
 So the number 10 comes after the number 3 in Natural Sorting.
+- `runOutsideVue` - if `false`, this rule will ignore all keys outside of Vue.
+Default is `true`.
+Any child keys of a Vue instance are considered to be inside Vue.

 While using this rule, you may disable the normal `sort-keys` rule.
 This rule will apply to plain js files as well as Vue component scripts.